dotnet/linker/docs/data-formats.md

 This is the format of data used to capture linker logic about why members, types, and other metadata elements were marked by the linker as required and persisted in the linked output.
-The format output edges of the graph for every dependency which was tracked by the linker.
+The format includes edges of the graph for every dependency which was tracked by the linker.